IgniteUI/igniteui-docfx/en/components/carousel.md

 <div class="divider--half"></div>

 ## Getting Started with Ignite UI for Angular Carousel
-To get started with the Ignite UI for Angular Card component, first you need to install Ignite UI for Angular.
+To get started with the Ignite UI for Angular Carousel component, first you need to install Ignite UI for Angular.
 In an existing Angular application, type the following command:

 ```cmd
 ng add igniteui-angular